juspay/remote-development/README.md

 # ^ This runs 'nixos-rebuild switch' (via nixos-flake)
 ```

 Make sure to push your changes to Git.
-Later, we want to figure out remote deployment here.
+Later, we want to figure out remote deployment here (as with `github:juspay/nixos-buffet`).

 ## Adding users